As we reach the middle of summer our minds are often turning to holidays, whether we are enjoying them in our own garden or travelling further afield.

 What to Enjoy in your Garden in July

-Gardening is as much about appreciating the beautiful now as planning and planting for the future.
+Gardening is as much about appreciating the current beauty as much as it is about planning and planting for the future.
 Enjoy these plants in your July garden and home:

 Plants flowering in July